Turki Al-Faisal: Early life and education

 Prince Turki was born on 15 February 1945 in Mecca.
 He is the seventh child and youngest son of King Faisal and Iffat bint Mohammad Al Thunayan.
 His mother was born to a Turkish mother and an Arab father.
-He is full-brother of Sara bint Faisal, Mohammed bin Faisal, Latifa bint Faisal, Saud bin Faisal, Abdul Rahman bin Faisal, Bandar bin Faisal, Luluwah bint Faisal and Haifa bint Faisal.
-In May 1978 Time magazine reported that Prince Turki was the favorite son of Queen Iffat.
+He is a full-brother of Sara bint Faisal, Mohammed bin Faisal, Latifa bint Faisal, Saud bin Faisal, Abdul Rahman bin Faisal, Bandar bin Faisal, Luluwah bint Faisal and Haifa bint Faisal.
+In May 1978, Time magazine reported that Prince Turki was the favorite son of Princess Iffat.

-Turki bin Faisal received his primary and some secondary education at a school in Taif built by his parents.
+Turki bin Faisal received his primary and some secondary education at a school in Taif which was built by his parents.
 When he was fourteen, his father sent him to Lawrenceville, New Jersey to complete his secondary education at the Lawrenceville School from which he graduated in 1963.
 He graduated in the class of 1968 (alongside future U.S. President Bill Clinton) of Edmund A. Walsh School of Foreign Service at Georgetown University.
 Turki also did further studies at Princeton, Cambridge, and the University of London where he took courses in Islamic law and jurisprudence.